graigjanssen/algoSpace/README.md

 - Adjacency list: In this version, the index of the array represents the node, with each subarray listing the nodes connected to it. `[[2], [2, 3], [0, 1], [1]]`: Node 0 is connected to Node 2, Node 1 is connected to Nodes 2 and 3, and so on.

 - Adjacency Matrix: Similar to the adjacency list, this one can use 0 or 1 as a boolean showing a given node's connection with every other node.
 Or in the case of a weighted graph, it can show the weight value or 0 if not connected.

+## Algorithms

+### Sort

+In most cases, it's more about choosing the best sorting algorithm for the job rather than coding one from scratch, since many people smarter than us have spent years perfecting them.
+While there are many more than these, five common varieties to know are Bubble, Insertion, Selection, Merge and Quick.
+Those can be grouped into two buckets, simple and complex:

+- *Simple*: Bubble, Insertion, Selection
+- *Complex*: Merge, Quick